xlynkz/xlynkz.github.io/README.md

 6.2	- Sales Forecast

 Assumptions:

-- Cost of monthly subscription: $25
+- Cost of monthly subscription: $50
-- Cost of annual subscriptions: $240

 -	We believe we can grow at monthly rate of 200% for the 1st 9 months.
 This projects 2733 customers by the end of month 9, the majority of these customers are expected to be found through event marketing and word of mouth.